Institutional Research, Planning, and Effectiveness

 Assessment Surveys at UAlbany

-UAlbany Faculty Survey on Undergraduate Research
+UAlbany Survey on Shared Governance (March-April

 For more information on current surveys, as well as those from previous semesters, please click here: Current Surveys.
 (The most recent surveys will be at the top).